Main content

 Kérastase Densifique Densimorphose Hair Mousse

 When searching for the best mousse for fine hair, you can find Kérastase Denisifique Densimorphose Hair Mousse at the top of our list.
-Ideal for hair that visibly lacks density, this advanced treatment mousse combines hyaluronic acid, gluco peptide, and ceramides to strengthen hair.
+Ideal for hair that visibly lacks density, this advanced treatment mousse combines hyaluronic acid, gluco peptide, and ceramides and helps strengthen hair.
 With less breakage, you’ll ultimately get the appearance of increased fullness.

 Matrix High Amplify Foam Volumizer